asift91/Manual_Migration/option2.md

             az vmss create -n MyVmss -g MyResourceGroup --public-ip-address-dns-name my-globally-dns-name --load-balancer MyLoadBalancer --vnet-name MyVnet --subnet MySubnet --image UbuntuLTS --generate-ssh-keys
         ```
     - VMSS will create a VM instance with an internal IP.
 User need to have a VPN gateway to access the VM.
-    - To setup the Virtual Network Gateway please read the [document](GitHub Link to be provided).
+    - To setup the Virtual Network Gateway access the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).

     - **Configuring VMSS**